wp-plugins/super-simple-google-analytics/readme.txt

 == Changelog ==

+= 1.1 =
+* Fixed maxlength of 1st box from 6 to 8 characters.

 = 1.0 =
 * First released version.
 * There may still be bugs, but I can't find any.

 == Upgrade Notice ==

-= 1.0 =
+= 1.1 =

-First release, no upgrade notice (included to make the WordPress readme.txt validator happy).
+Allows users with longer GA numbers to use the plugin.

 == Resources ==